TranNgocKhoa/aws-notes/Storage.md

 Designed for mission-critical systems, EBS volumes are replicated within an Availability Zone (AZ) and can easily scale to petabytes of data.
 You can attach an available EBS volume to one instance that is in the same Availability Zone as the volume.

+**AWS Snowmobile**

+AWS Snowmobile is an **Exabyte-scale data transfer** service used to move extremely large amounts of data to AWS. **You can transfer up to 100PB per Snowmobile**, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
+Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
+Transferring data with Snowmobile is more secure, fast and cost-effective.

+**AWS Snowball** - AWS Snowball is a **petabyte-scale data transport** solution that uses secure appliances to transfer large amounts of data into and out of AWS.
+The use of Snowball addresses common challenges with large- scale data transfers including high network costs, long transfer times, and security concerns.
+Transferring data with Snowball is simple, fast, secure, and can be as little as one-fifth the cost of high-speed Internet.
+However, one Snowball **only provides up to 80 TB of capacity**.
+Therefore, to transfer 50 PBs, AWS Snowball is not the most cost-effective option.